-So that's looking backwards, a decade or more to the past, as clean energy was just born.
-A flip side to US having had then near-zero-green power in 2010 - is despite growth since - where we stood on renewables absolute terms 2022 was still Awful.
-In 2022 offshore wind 'should' already have been hundreds of GWs, instead was near-non-existent.
-US had total only 7 offshore wind turbines in 2021; Europe had 5,400!
-Solar 2021 made but 3%, wind 8% of US electricity.
-Solar & wind Could Have Met All US electricity demand.
-Instead, electrified cars, trucks, ships, airplanes were just a tiny rounding error 2022.
-It may 'feel' like we've come a long way - but that's due to how dismally we'd begun.
-Our World in Data figures show fossils made 79% of energy production worldwide 2019.
-Vexed fossils are bloody cheap so was no surprise.
-Being low-cost had meant all.
-Plus, they alone along with current-gen nukes and big hydro had uniquely offered firm, dispatchable power.
-But not for much longer.
+So that's looking backwards, to decade/s in the past, as clean energy was just born.
+A flip side of US having then had near-zero-green power in say 2008 - is despite growth since - where we stood on renewables absolute terms in 2020s is still Awful.
+Offshore wind 'should' already be in hundreds of GWs, instead of it being near-non-existent.
+US had had a puny total of 7 offshore wind turbines in 2021; Europe had 5,400!
+Solar 2021 made but 3%, and wind 8% of US electricity.
+Solar/wind Could Have already Met All US electricity demand.
+Instead, electrified cars, trucks, ships, planes were just a tiny rounding error 2020s.
+It may 'feel' like we've come a long way - but it's due to how dismally we'd begun.
+Yet not for much longer.